Dear Ms. Vicki,

 Your daughter may have some of the symptoms, but when I consider her environment, I would have to give that more credence.
 You said it yourself: She has been treated like a little princess all of her life.
 You never disciplined her.
 She was allowed to do anything and everything she wanted to do without consequences.
 Now, she is 15 years old and she is out of control.
 Is this biological or environmental?
 I think it’s environmental.

 Your daughter is running the house, bullying her older brothers, swearing and doing other things that you haven’t given her permission to do.
 Well, honestly, it doesn't sound like she looks to her parents for approval.
 This is not good at all.
 Your daughter is a train wreck waiting to happen.
 Actually, it’s happened already -- a young man came to your house without your permission and you relented.

-So how do you reign her in and regain control?
-Two things: first thing is to help yourself to everything she has.
+So how do you rein her in and regain control?
+You must do two things: First, help yourself to everything she has.
 After all, you purchased it.
-Take her phone, computer, television, make- up, trendy clothing … everything.
+Take her phone, computer, television, makeup, trendy clothing … everything.
 You really have to make a statement and get her attention.
-Everything is a privilege and she should have to earn it.
-It will be crazy for a while and it may get worse before it gets better.
+Everything is a privilege, and she should have to earn it.
+It will be crazy for a while, and it may get worse before it gets better.

 Because of this, my second suggestion is therapy to help you and your husband learn how to set healthy boundaries and learn new ways to parent and engage your daughter.